-“Okay, but how do you get protein???”
+“Okay, but how do you get enough protein???”

 A zinger (that hits a little too close to home) goes: no one cares how much protein you eat… until they find out that you’re vegetarian or vegan.
 TOO REAL.
-Contrary to popular belief (and sassy commentary), there are a vast number of vegan protein sources for that are healthy, accessible, and protein-packed.
+Contrary to popular belief (and sassy commentary), there are a vast number of vegan protein sources that are healthy, accessible, and protein-packed.

 By the way, if you want access to easy vegan and vegetarian meal prep recipes, join the WWL Meal Prep Program!
-Every recipe in our library (over 200) can be made vegan or vegetarian.
+Every recipe in our library (over 600) can be made vegan or vegetarian.

 Vegan Protein Options for Delicious, Meat-Free Meals